 There’s nothing quite like a glistening gammon centrepiece.
 This festive season, I’ll be making my family’s favourite Maple and mustard glazed gammon with burgundy plum sauce.
 Gammon remains one of the most popular roasts for large gatherings and celebrations.
 If you follow the cooking times, success is sure.

-A slow simmer in saltless vegetable stock will keep the meat tender and juicy.
+To start, the meat is simmered in a weak stock, which helps to keep it succulent and tender.
 Then it’s into the oven, slathered in a sticky maple and mustard glaze.
-The flavour is a well balanced combination of sweet and salty.
-To up the wow factor, I’ve made a star anise and orange plum sauce.
+The flavour is a well balanced – salty and sweet.
+This year, I’ve made a star anise and orange plum sauce.
 It’s completely d.e.l.i.c.i.o.u.s !
-I serve the plum sauce on the side so that guests can help themselves.
-If you prefer, serve the glazed gammon alongside some pan roasted apples for a fruity contrast.
+I serve the sauce on the side so that guests can help themselves.
+If you prefer, serve the glazed gammon alongside pan roasted apples for a fruity contrast.

 - 2 kg uncooked gammon

 - 3 long stems celery, including the leaves, chopped

 - 30ml pure Canadian maple syrup

 - 300g red plums, pitted and cut into pieces